Kristina01111000/unichirsite/README.md

 # unichirsite

 to do:
-- new pictures -> still waiting, bring it up every week until it is done, he says they were taken, but have not been edited -> will they ever be ready? at this point I don't think so
+- new pictures -> still waiting, bring it up every month until he sends them

 About:
 - about us page was never finished, it still has lorem ipsum on it, not linked to anywhere on the site, what does he want to finish it?